How to Legally Change Your Name in California: a Complete Guide (2024)

 Legal Requirements & Restrictions

-If you are changing the name of a minor, it must be in the best interests of the child and both parents must agree.
-Exceptions are made if the other parent is deceased, or is Served without objection, or you provide a convincing declaration and/or documents showing that the other parent cannot be found.
+If you are changing the name of a minor, it must be in the best interests of the child and both parents must agree or be notified if reasonably possible.
+One parent can petition to change their child’s name if the other parent is Served without objection, or if you provide a convincing declaration and/or documents showing that the other parent cannot reasonably be found.
 In cases involving gender identity for a minor, these same requirements will apply.

 By understanding the legal landscape and preparing the necessary documentation, you can navigate the name change process with confidence.